robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

 - EV is the sum of the market value of equity and the market value of debt less the cash.
     - cash is subtracted out for consistency, because it is not part of EBITDA
     - this means that the market value of cross holdings should also be removed
-- There are many rules of thumb, e.g EV/EBITDA < 6 is good, but it is important to consider the distribution.
+- There are many rules of thumb, e.g. EV/EBITDA < 6 is good, but it is important to consider the distribution.
 - Relationship between EV/EBITDA and fundamentals
     - higher tax = lower EV/EBITDA
     - higher growth = higher EV/EBITDA